-Inis routine is designed to enable access to the previous frame on the stack with input information about the current state.
-You may call this iteratively by setting the cur fields to the appropriate machine state, and then copying the frame size, current sp, current pc offset, current dp, r3, and current r19 values from the prev\frame into the corresponding fields in the curr\frame for successive calls, until end-of-stack is reached.
+This routine is designed to enable access to the previous frame on the stack with input information about the current state.
+You may call this iteratively by setting the cur fields to the appropriate machine state, and then copying the first five prev values into the corresponding fields for successive calls, until end-of-stack is reached.